jonnor/ESC-CNN-microcontroller/report/report.md

 pass over the validation set is done which combines predictions from multiple time-windows as shown in Figure \ref{classification-pipeline}.

-`TODO: add Nesterov momentum to settings`
+`FIXME: add Nesterov momentum to settings`
 As the optimizer, Stocastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
 Learning rate was set to 0.005 for all models.
 Each model is trained for up to 100 epochs.
 A complete summary of experiment settings can be seen in Table \ref{table:experiment-settings}.